Last updated: July 2026 — updated with current registration dates and 2026 admissions information for South West Herts Consortium schools.

 Remember, this doesn’t necessarily mean a similar mark would be good enough this year.
 So when you’re preparing for the exam – aim for the top!

-What are the registration deadlines for 2023?
+What are the registration deadlines for 2026?

-For 2023, online registration for the South West Hertfordshire Consortium 11 Plus Exam commences on Tuesday 11th April and closes on 16th June.
+For 2026, online registration for the South West Hertfordshire Consortium 11 Plus Exam commences on Wednesday 1st April and closes on Friday 5th June.

 It’s important to register your child as early as possible to ensure they have a place in the exam.
 Late registration may be possible, but this is subject to confirmation by the Consortium.